cuongn265/jira-to-branch/README.md

 ## 🛠️ Setup

-Before using the tool, configure your Jira credentials:
+Before using the tool, configure your credentials:

 ```bash
 jira-to-branch setup